rickypinci/CPS-architecture/README.md

-This is a replication package for the paper titled "Model-based Performance Analysis for Architecting Cyber-Physical Dynamic Spaces" and accepted for the IEEE INTERNATIONAL CONFERENCE ON SOFTWARE ARCHITECTURE (ICSA 2021).
+This is a replication package for the paper titled "Model-based Performance Analysis for Architecting Cyber-Physical Dynamic Spaces" and accepted for the IEEE International Conference on Software Architecture (ICSA 2021).
 The pre-print of this paper is publicly available [here]().

 ## Authors
 Riccardo Pinciroli - Gran Sasso Science Institute (Italy)<br/>